petsc/petsc/doc/faq/index.rst

 .. _doc_faq_usage_condnum:

-How Can I Determine The Condition Number Of A Matrix?
+How can I determine the condition number of a matrix?
 -----------------------------------------------------

 For small matrices, the condition number can be reliably computed using